Royarunimb12/Oggy_remove/README.md

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+The code uses Iterator and removes the words or strings containing oggy from the iterator, using next() method